iamSahdeep/liquid_button/README.md

 * Import it in your file

   ```
-  import 'package:liquid_swipe/liquid_swipe.dart';
+  import 'package:liquid_button/liquid_button.dart';
   ```

 ## Author & support
 This project is created by [Sahdeep Singh](https://github.com/iamSahdeep) but with lots of support and help.
-See the [Credits](https://github.com/iamSahdeep/liquid_swipe_flutter/blob/master/README.md#credits).

 <img src="https://cdn-images-1.medium.com/max/1200/1*2yFbiGdcACiuLGo4dMKmJw.jpeg" width="90" height="35">